EndPointCorp/end-point-blog/2012/02/28/rails-3-remote-delete-link-handlers.html.md

 <a href="/blog/2012/02/28/rails-3-remote-delete-link-handlers/image-0.png" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2012/02/28/rails-3-remote-delete-link-handlers/image-0.png"/></a>

-At first, the bug seemed to be that the "X" wasn’t actually a link, and therefore, didn't do anything.
-Clicking the "X" with Firebug enabled told a different story.
+At first, the bug seemed to be that the “X” wasn’t actually a link, and therefore, didn’t do anything.
+Clicking the “X” with Firebug enabled told a different story.
 There was a link there (hidden by sneaky CSS,) and the Firebug console showed that it was sending the appropriate request to the correct url: /stored_files/78/comments/25

 The development.log file on the server corraborated the story and showed a successful delete: